catamphetamine/webpack-isomorphic-tools/README.md

     images:
     {
       extensions: ['png', 'jpg', 'gif', 'ico', 'svg'],
-      parser: Webpack_isomorphic_tools_plugin.url_loader_parser // it just works; see the Configuration section for more info }
+      parser: Webpack_isomorphic_tools_plugin.url_loader_parser // see Configuration and API sections for more info on this parameter
+    }
   }
 }